devstaff-crete/DevStaff-Heraklion/meetups/meetup02-NodeJS/nodejs-tutorial.md

-# Devstaff Meetup 02 - Introduction to Node.js
+# Devstaff Meetup 2 - An Intro to NodeJS

-As we're getting closer to our next meetup, this document is about to provide key points about the Node.js platform and prepare each developer to start writing some server-side javascript code.
+## Goal:
+This walkthrough will get you started with the tooling required to write **server-side** Javascript code.
+Yes, you read that right.

+## About Node.js

 Node.js is a runtime system for creating server-side applications and it's best known as a popular means for javaScript coders to build real-time Web APIs.
 It has become really popular among web developers and it's gaining adoption by large companies like IBM, Microsoft, Yahoo!, Walmart, Groupon, SAP, LinkedIn, PayPal and more.

-We'll look closer into it during our meetup, but it's a good idea to have some stuff prepared beforehand.
+We'll look closer into it during our meetup, but it's a good idea to have some stuff prepared beforehand, so you're not totally lost in case you haven't touched it before.

 ## Prerequisites

-There are very few things you will need for this meetup.
+There are *very few* things you will need for this meetup.

 1. The most important prerequisite is to have some kind of programming experience.
 Any kind and in any language.
 2. Basic knowledge of Javascript.
 Really basic.
 We are not going to build a very complicated application, so you will only need a basic understanding of the language behind Node.js, for now.
 Find some examples below.
 3. A console
 4. A good code editor

 ## Basic javascript examples

 Here you can check some basic javascript examples in order to get more familiar with the language.

-#### Variables
+### Variables
 ```javascript
 var hello = 'Hello world'
 var myInt = 12